What do these acronyms mean?

 which worked much better for them.
 Architects and Civil Engineers, because of

-the types of projects they do and how they work on them, are probably still best
+the types of projects they do and how they work on them, are probably still better

-served with AutoCAD and some of the numerous add-ons to it such as Land Desktop,
+served with AutoCAD and some of the numerous add-ons to it; both from Autodesk

 How much computer hardware do I need?

-Basically as much as you can justify spending for a Windows or UNIX
+Basically as much as you can justify spending for an

-based workstation.
-At least one high speed central processor (CPU), two are
+engineering workstation.
+At least one high speed central processor unit (CPU)

-high-resolution color monitor with a fast graphics board is the norm.
-CRT's have
+high-resolution LCD monitor with a fast graphics board is the norm.
+Two or three

-fast, high capacity hard drives.
-A mouse or digitizing tablet plus a C, D, or E sized
+multi Terabyte PC hard drives.
+A mouse and 3D controller plus a C, D, or E sized

-plotter rounds out the hardware.
-You may want a plotter than can handle photographic
+high speed, high resolution printer rounds out the hardware.
+You may want a

-output as well as CAD line drawings to handle architectural renderings, 3D mechanical
+output as well as CAD/CAE/FEA drawing or model files of architectural renderings, 3D mechanical

-solid model visualizations, or graphics arts design from non-CAD software such as Adobe
+solid model visualizations, topographic maps, or graphics arts design from non-CAD software such as Adobe

 With training it takes a relatively short time.
 Without training, it